not-an-aardvark/lucky-commit/README.md

 * Long hash prefixes require more hash computations.
 The default hash prefix of `0000000` has length 7, so an average of 16<sup>7</sup> hashes are needed.
 * Large git commit objects increase the amount of data that needs to be hashed on each iteration.
     * A git commit object with a short commit message is typically about 250 bytes.
-    * Adding a GPG signature to a commit increases the size by about 350-850 bytes, depending on the PGP key size.<sup>2</sup>
+    * Adding a GPG signature to a commit increases the size by about 350-850 bytes, depending on the public key size.<sup>2</sup>

 * Machines with more CPUs can compute more hashes.
 Hash searching is very parallelizable, so performance scales linearly with the number of physical CPUs. ([Hyper-threading](https://en.wikipedia.org/wiki/Hyper-threading) does not improve `lucky-commit`'s performance.)